-- Research from the Institution of Engineering and Technology (IET) shows more than half (54%) of parents feel they would struggle to guide their children to gain more experience in science, technology, engineering and maths (STEM) fields
+- Research from the Institution of Engineering and Technology (IET) shows more than half (54 per cent) of parents feel they would struggle to guide their children to gain more experience in science, technology, engineering and maths (STEM) fields

 - Incentivised by a growing need for people with engineering skills Engineering Open House Day is organised by the Institution of Engineering and Technology (IET) and sees more than 27 companies and organisations open their doors to showcase careers in engineering and technology

 - 60 events across the UK will welcome young people and parents on Friday 26th July 2019 as part of Engineering Open House Day

 In good news for the future of engineering, new research shows nearly a quarter (24 per cent) of parents say their children have expressed an interest in engineering as a future career.